Using a Family Office Program or a Hedge Fund Course to Surf the Current Jobs Market

 - It’s no use knowing where the stock exchange is if your client/employer wants you to know where their children should go to school.

-- It’s no use thinking about profit, if your client/employer is thinking about love.
+- It’s no use thinking about profit if your client/employer is thinking about love.

-Our family office executive education course can help you to transition over from institutional finance roles to family-oriented roles.
+Our family office executive education course can help you to transition from institutional finance roles to family-oriented roles.

-Additionally, our family office education programs offer membership of the IPI Professional Network (IPIPN).
+Additionally, our family office education programs offer membership in the IPI Professional Network (IPIPN).
 As one of our recent speakers, Tom Pontin of Shikuma Capital said in our Speaker Series Webinar #36, "Your network is your greatest asset", and the IPIPN is a great way to make connections.